emddarn/aws_certification/README.md

-## 3. Cloud Overview:
+## 3. Overview:

-**AWS region** is a geographical area.
+**region** is a geographical area.
 Each region consists of 2 or more availabilty region.
 Every amazon region is completely isolated from other amazon region.

 The **avaialbity zones (AZ)** are the location where we launch resources e.g. EC2 There are multiple availabilty zones in each region